imbo/imbo/README.markdown

 The public and private key pair used by clients must be specified in the server configuration.
 More information on the configuration file can be found later in this document.

 ## Image transformations
-Imbo supports some image transformations out of the box using the [Imagine](https://github.com/avalanche123/Imagine/) image manipulation library.
+Imbo supports some image transformations out of the box using the [Imagick](http://pecl.php.net/package/imagick) PHP extension.

 Transformations are made using the `t[]` query parameter.
 This GET parameter should be used as an array so that multiple transformations can be made.
 The transformations are made in the order they are specified in the url.